Hypatia: Twentieth century

 In 1908, American writer Elbert Hubbard published a putative biography of Hypatia in his series Little Journeys to the Homes of Great Teachers.
 The book is almost entirely a work of fiction.
-In it, Hubbard relates a completely made-up physical exercise program which he claims Theon established for his daughter, involving "fishing, horseback-riding, and rowing".
-He claims that Theon taught Hypatia to "Reserve your right to think, for even to think wrongly is better than to never think at all."
-Hubbard claims that, as a young woman, Hypatia traveled to Athens, where she studied under Plutarch of Athens.
+In it, Hubbard writes that Theon established a program of physical exercise for his daughter, involving "fishing, horseback-riding, and rowing".
+He states that Theon taught Hypatia to "Reserve your right to think, for even to think wrongly is better than to never think at all."
+Hubbard also writes that, as a young woman, Hypatia traveled to Athens, where she studied under Plutarch of Athens.
 All of this supposed biographical information, however, is completely fictional and is not found in any ancient source.
 Hubbard even attributes to Hypatia numerous completely fabricated quotations in which she presents modern, rationalist views.
 The cover illustration for the book, a drawing of Hypatia by artist Jules Maurice Gaspard showing her as a beautiful young woman with her wavy hair tied back in the classical style, has now become the most iconic and widely reproduced image of her.

 Around the same time, Hypatia was adopted by feminists, and her life and death began to be viewed in the light of the women's rights movement.
-The author Carlo Pascal claimed in 1908 that her murder was an anti-feminist act and brought about a change in the treatment of women, as well as the decline of the Mediterranean civilization in general.
+The author Carlo Pascal wrote in 1908 that her murder was an anti-feminist act and brought about a change in the treatment of women, as well as the decline of the Mediterranean civilization in general.
 Dora Russell published a book on the inadequate education of women and inequality with the title Hypatia or Woman and Knowledge in 1925.
 The prologue explains why she chose the title: "Hypatia was a university lecturer denounced by Church dignitaries and torn to pieces by Christians.
 Such will probably be the fate of this book."
 Hypatia's death became symbolic for some historians.
 For example, Kathleen Wider proposes that the murder of Hypatia marked the end of Classical antiquity, and Stephen Greenblatt writes that her murder "effectively marked the downfall of Alexandrian intellectual life".
 On the other hand, Christian Wildberg notes that Hellenistic philosophy continued to flourish in the 5th and 6th centuries, and perhaps until the age of Justinian I.